rust-lang/reference/src/items/functions.md

-Functions qualified with the `const` keyword are [const functions], as are [tuple struct] and [tuple variant] constructors. _Const functions_  can be called from within [const context]s.
+Functions qualified with the `const` keyword are [const functions], as are [tuple struct] and [tuple variant] constructors. _Const functions_  can be called from within [const contexts].

 Const functions are not allowed to be [async](#async-functions), and cannot use the [`extern` function qualifier](#extern-function-qualifier).